shuhao02/RouterDC/readme.md

 To create your own training datasets from scratch, follow these steps:

-- **Evaluate LLM Outputs:** Use EleutherAI's [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and [bigcode-evaluation-harness
+- **Evaluate LLM Outputs:** Use [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and [bigcode-evaluation-harness
 ](https://github.com/bigcode-project/bigcode-evaluation-harness?tab=readme-ov-file#features) to evaluate each language model (LLM).
-This work use  and  for evaluating language model.
-So, the first thing to do is to configure the environment of these two libraries.
-First, set up the environment for these libraries.
-You can find the commands to generate the answers for each dataset subset in the [eval_scripts](./eval_scripts) folder.
+The commands to generate the answers for each dataset subset can be found in the [eval_scripts](./eval_scripts) folder.
 - **Prepare the Dataset:** Allocate the scores for each LLM, then merge the scores with the queries to create the training and testing datasets.
 Detailed instructions can be found in [convert_dataset_7_model.ipynb](convert_dataset_7_model.ipynb).
 - **Assign Cluster IDs:** Allocate cluster IDs for the training dataset by following the process outlined in [cluster_generate.ipynb](src/cluster_generate.ipynb).